Norm-controlled cohomology of transformation groups: Cocycles on transformation groups

 \subsection{Main result}

 We consider the above construction for the case that $M$ has infinite volume.
-In this case, the map $\Phi_{BM}$ is well-defined on $C_{b,\alt}(\pi_M)$ since we consider compactly supported homeomorphisms.
+In this case, the map $\Phi_{BM}$ is well-defined on $C_{b,\alt}(\pi_M)$ since we consider homeomorphisms with compact support.
 On the other hand, the image $\Phi_{BM}(c)$ of a bounded cochain $c \in C_{b,\alt}(\pi_M)$ might not be a bounded cochain.
-We prove that, however, the image is a norm controlled cochain with respect to a fragmentation norm (Proposition \ref{prop:main_observation}).
+We prove that, however, the image is a norm-controlled cochain with respect to a fragmentation norm (Proposition \ref{prop:main_observation}).